TEST 2: Checking The Heater Ground

-If your multimeter still does not indicate the 10 to 12 Volts DC, then the black wire has an ‘open’.
+If your multimeter still does not indicate the 10 to 12 Volts DC, the black wire has an open-circuit problem.

-By an ‘open’, I mean that the wire is cut somewhere between it and its Ground point.
+By an open-circuit problem, I mean that the wire is cut somewhere between it and its Ground point.
 To confirm this, you can use a jumper wire to Ground this circuit and repeat the test.

 Repairing this Ground issue will solve the P0135 issue you're having with your Chrysler vehicle.